selva-lab-repo/TALLO/README.md

 ======================================================================================================
 ![license](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

-This repository contains source data for the Tallo database, a global database for measurements on tree allometry and crown architecture.
+This repository contains source data for the Tallo database, a global database for measurements of tree allometry and crown architecture.
 See also the forthcoming publication: *Jucker et al. (2022).
 Tallo - a global tree allometry and crown architecture database.
 Global Change Biology (in press)*.

 It contains two separate data sets: